On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: Proof of Theorem

 Substituting \eqref{second_Berry_Essen_MC} into the upper bound \eqref{eq:MC_logM}, we obtain

 By the assumption $0<\epsilon<\frac{1}{2}$, the inverse $Q$-function on the RHS of \eqref{eq:mc_with_L_terms} is positive for sufficiently large $\L$.
-It follows by the concavity of $x\mapsto\sqrt{x}$ and Jensen's inequality that \eqref{eq:mc_with_L_terms} can be further upper-bounded as
+It follows by the concavity of the square-root function and Jensen's inequality that \eqref{eq:mc_with_L_terms} can be further upper-bounded as

 where the second step follows because the channel is blockwise i.i.d., so the terms inside the curly brackets do not depend on $\ell$.